numz/sd-wav2lip-uhq/README.md

 4. **Img2Img**: The script then sends the original image with the low-quality mouth and the mouth mask into Img2Img.

 ## Quality tips
-- use a high quality video as input
+- Use a high quality image/video as input
+- Try to minimize the grain on the face on the input as much as possible, for example you can try to use "Restore faces" in img2img before use an image as wav2lip input.
-- use a high quality model in stable diffusion webui like [delibarate_v2](https://civitai.com/models/4823/deliberate) or [revAnimated_v122](https://civitai.com/models/7371)
+- Use a high quality model in stable diffusion webui like [delibarate_v2](https://civitai.com/models/4823/deliberate) or [revAnimated_v122](https://civitai.com/models/7371)

 ## Contributing